Žilina: Geography

-Žilina lies at an altitude of 342 m above sea level and covers an area of 80.03 km2.
 It is located in the Upper Váh region (Horné Považie) at the confluence of three rivers: Váh, flowing from the east into the south-west, Kysuca, flowing from the north and Rajčanka rivers from the south, in the Žilina Basin.
 The city is surrounded by these mountain ranges: Malá Fatra, Súľovské vrchy, Javorníky and Kysucká vrchovina.
 Protected areas nearby include the Strážov Mountains Protected Landscape Area, the Kysuce Protected Landscape Area, and the Malá Fatra National Park.
 There are two hydroelectric dams on the Váh river around Žilina: the Žilina dam in the east and the Hričov dam in the west.

 Climate

 Žilina lies in the north temperate zone and has a continental climate with four distinct seasons.
 It is characterized by a significant variation between hot summers and cold, snowy winters.
 The average temperature in July is 18 C, in January, -4 C. The average annual rainfall is 600–700 mm; most of the rainfall occurs in June and in the first half of July.
 Snow cover lasts from 60 to 80 days per year.